benoitthore/BackingField/README.md

 Limitations :

-- Since it's using a `Map` to store the data, it can't store 2 objects if they're equal
 - This does not work on primitive types
 - Not as performant as a extending the class and adding an extra property